RiGoel13/Scilab-code/AMmodulation/README.md

 # AM Modulation in Scilab

-This project shows **Amplitude Modulation (AM)** implemented using Scilab, a feature-rich open-source numerical computation software.
+This project shows **Amplitude Modulation** implemented using Scilab, a feature-rich open-source numerical computation software.
 Simulation includes message and carrier signal generation, generation of the AM signal, and an **adaptive modulation index** based on message amplitude.

 ## What's Inside